Published December 27th, 2018 by Josh Arnold

 The first investor accrues $910,000 by age 65 under this scenario while the second investor accrues $400,000, well under half of what the first investor achieved.
 In other words, the higher the expected returns, the better the case for starting early in order to take advantage of compounding.
 In order to achieve the same $910,000 as the early investor, the later investor would need to save a whopping $6,830 annually compared to the $3,000 annually of the first investor.
 Again, this may be so high as to be an impossible target; beginning early is the preferred route.

 The weight of the evidence is overwhelming in suggesting investors should begin investing as quickly as they possible can.
 It doesn’t take thousands and thousands of dollars of savings each year in order to accrue significant wealth at retirement.
-However, it does take discipline and investing with a long-term approach.
+However, it does take discipline and investing for retirement with a long-term approach.
 One way to do that is to find high-yielding dividend stocks or blue chip stocks with long track records of rewarding investors.
 Whatever route one chooses to take in order to achieve financial freedom, the important thing is to begin as quickly as possible because time is on one’s side.